-Located in the mountainous region of the island, Ubud is known as the center of arts and crafts of Bali.
-The city is hardly “new” or undiscovered – in fact, it is a haven for visitors.
-All the infrastructure that caters to tourism is already well established here – locals speak fluent English, there are many villas and hotels to choose from, lots of activities to do, places to visit and plenty of meal choices from the vegan organic cafes to authentic local food.
-Best of all, the costs are also still relatively affordable.
+Located in the mountainous region of Bali island, Ubud is known as the center of arts and crafts of Bali.
+Ubud is hardly “new” or undiscovered – in fact, it is a haven for visitors.
+All the infrastructure that caters to tourism is already well established here: locals speak fluent English, there are plenty of accommodation options from villas and hotels, lots of activities to do, places to visit, and a variety of meal choices from vegan organic cafes to authentic local Balinese food.
+Best of all, the costs in Ubud are still relatively affordable compared to Seminyak!

 Where to stay in Ubud

-We stayed at a villa called Mule Sayana Villas and I would highly recommend them.
-Everything was exactly as pictured – a one bedroom villa with attached spacious bathroom and private pool, a small shed in the garden where you can chill while looking out to the vast rice fields that surround this villa.
-However the downside is that it’s very secluded, it takes about 15-20 mins by motorbike to the central part of Ubud each way.
+We stayed at a villa called Mule Sayana Villa in Ubud.
+Unfortunately, they are no longer available from the place we booked them from.
+If you managed to find them though, I would highly recommend them.
+Everything was exactly as pictured – a one-bedroom villa with an attached spacious bathroom and private pool, a small shed in the garden where you can chill while looking out to the vast rice fields that surround this villa.
+However, the downside is that the villa is very secluded – it took about 15-20 mins by motorbike to reach the central part of Ubud, each way.
 It might not seem like much now but if you have to do this every day, it gets a bit old.
-But still, I loved my stay at the villa.

 How to get around in Ubud